 - e-learning projects

-The choice of audience will influence the style and complexity of boards.
-Following are some simple storyboard types used by creatives.
+The choice of audience can influence the style and complexity of your boards.

 (Film production/Video production/Explainer videos/Documentary reenactment segments):

-These storyboards are rough sketches to clearly illustrate the camera setups (shot composition) and main elements of a scene.
-Also boards can serve as a shot list when in production.
+Simple storyboards are rough sketches to illustrate the camera setups (shot composition) and main elements of a scene.
+Stick figures are useful to show placement.
+StoryBoard Quick Direct mobile app can also create quick simple boards which can serve as a shot list when in production.

 Quick and clear boards speed up camera and lighting setup time.
-They also reduce questions from crew members about what comes next.
+A simple visual plan reduces questions from crew members about what comes next.
 [Captions hold slug lines and beginning dialogue text; camera and lighting notes; or prop and scenery notes.]

 GOOD for: Self, Crew, brainstorming shot ideas